Equivariant non-archimedean Arakelov theory of toric varieties: Equivariant non-arquimedean arithmetic Chow groups of toric varieties

 \end{proof} \begin{rem} Note that the restriction of the map $\Theta'$ and its inverse to $\widehat{\CH}^*_{\T_K}(X)$ coincides with the map $\Theta$ and its inverse from the proof of Theorem \ref{th:direct}, respectively. \end{rem} \begin{exa} \begin{enumerate} \item Let $g = \left(g_{\Pi}\right)_{\Pi \in R(\Sigma)} \in \widetilde{D}_{\T_K}^{k-1,k-1}(X)$.
-Then the isomorphism $\Theta'$ sends $\left(\iota_*(\eta_{\X})\right)_{\Pi} \in \varprojlim_{\Pi \in R(\Sigma)}\CH^k_{\T_S}(\X_{\Pi}/S)$ to $a(g) = (0,g)$. \item If $\eta \in Z^k_{\T_K}(X)$, then the isomorphism $\Theta'$ sends $\left(\overline{\eta}^{\Pi}\right)_{\Pi \in R(\Sigma)}$ to the class of $(\eta, 0)$. \end{enumerate} \end{exa} \begin{rem} \begin{enumerate} \item Given the isomorphism $\theta'$, we can view an element in $\widecheck{\CH}_{\T_K}^*(X)$ as a function
+Then the isomorphism $\Theta'$ sends $\left(\iota_*(\eta_{\X})\right)_{\Pi} \in \varprojlim_{\Pi \in R(\Sigma)}\CH^k_{\T_S}(\X_{\Pi})$ to $a(g) = (0,g)$. \item If $\eta \in Z^k_{\T_K}(X)$, then the isomorphism $\Theta'$ sends $\left(\overline{\eta}^{\Pi}\right)_{\Pi \in R(\Sigma)}$ to the class of $(\eta, 0)$. \end{enumerate} \end{exa} \begin{rem} \begin{enumerate} \item Given the isomorphism $\theta'$, we can view an element in $\widecheck{\CH}_{\T_K}^*(X)$ as a function

 whose restriction to $N_{\Q}\times \{0\}$ is an element in $PP^k(\Sigma)$.
-We would like to characterize all such functions arising in this way.
-This would provide a combinatorial description of the non-archimedean analogue of such a singular toric metric. \item Consider the case $k=1$.
-Then, as was mentioned in the introduction, we could interpret the isomorphism $\Theta'$ as saying that the non-archimedean analogue of a (singular) hermitian \emph{toric} metric on a \emph{toric} line bundle associated to a virtual support function $\psi$ is the choice of a function $f \colon N_{\Q}\oplus \R \to \R$ whose restriction to $N_{\Q} \times \{0\}$ is $\psi$.
+We would like to characterize all such functions arising in this way. \item Consider the case $k=1$.
+Then, as was mentioned in the introduction, we could interpret the isomorphism $\Theta'$ as saying that the non-archimedean analogue of a (singular) hermitian toric metric on a toric line bundle associated to a virtual support function $\psi$ is the choice of a function $f \colon N_{\Q}\oplus \R \to \R$ whose restriction to $N_{\Q} \times \{0\}$ is $\psi$.
 This extends the class of toric metrics considered in \cite{BPS} (see Proposition~4.3.10 in \emph{loc.~cit.}).

 \item Note that $\widecheck{\CH}_{\T_K}^*(X)$ is not a ring (the pushforward map $\pi_*$ is only a group homomorphism).
 It is however an $\widehat{\CH}_{\T_K}^*(X)$-module by considering the product with piecewise polynomial functions.
 Moreover, it seems possible to define an intersection pairing on a suitable subset of ``positive'' extended arithmetic cycles.
 We will pursue these ideas in the future. \end{enumerate} \end{rem}